bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 ???
-Dump the function                                 Dump the function prototype from                                    prototype from c vmlinux from the                                  library from the sys_call_table                                    given list(posix array in kernel.                                  interfaces or user
+Dump the function                                 Dump the function prototype from                                    prototype from C vmlinux from the                                  library from the sys_call_table                                    given list(posix array in kernel.                                  interfaces or user